 Ultimately, your thoughts are what determine how you live your life and how happy you are.
 Each thought creates a corresponding emotion, which then influences your decisions.

-If you want to stop living in fear and instead be more courageous, it’s time to learn the confidence building activities that will help you take control of your life through your thoughts.
+If you want to stop living in fear and instead be more courageous, it’s time to take control of your life through your thoughts.